Krieger's finite generator theorem for actions of countable groups II: Introduction

 \begin{cor} Let $G$ be a countably infinite group.
 Assume that $\rh_G(L^G, \lambda^G) = \sH(L, \lambda)$ for all standard probability spaces $(L, \lambda)$.
 Then every Bernoulli shift over $G$ has completely positive Rokhlin entropy. \end{cor}

 Our next corollary relates to two well-known open conjectures from outside ergodic theory.
 The first is \emph{Kaplansky's direct finiteness conjecture}, which states that for every countable group $G$ and every field $K$, if $a$ and $b$ are elements of the group ring $K[G]$ and satisfy $a b = 1$ then $b a = 1$.
 Kaplansky proved this for $K = \mathbb{C}$ in 1972 \cite{Ka72} (see also a shorter proof by Burger and Valette \cite{BV98}).
 For general fields $K$, this conjecture was proven for abelian groups by Ara, O'Meara, and Perera in 2002 \cite{AOP02}, and then proven for sofic groups by Elek and Szab\'{o} in 2004 \cite{ES04}.
-This conjecture has also been verified for some groups whose soficity is currently unknown \cite{Vi,Be}.

 The second conjecture is \emph{Gottschalk's surjunctivity conjecture}, which states that if $G$ is a countable group, $n \in \N$, and $\phi : n^G \rightarrow n^G$ is a continuous $G$-equivariant injection, then $\phi$ is surjective.
 This conjecture has a simple topological proof when $G$ is residually finite (this is due to Lawton, see \cite{Got} or \cite{W00}), and can be proven for amenable groups using topological entropy.
 Gromov proved the conjecture for sofic groups, and in fact he defined the class of sofic groups for this purpose \cite{Gr99, W00}.
 Later, after the discovery of sofic entropy, a topological entropy proof was given for sofic groups \cite{KL11a}.
 We point out that it is known that Gottschalk's surjunctivity conjecture implies Kaplansky's direct finiteness conjecture \cite[Section I.5]{CL13}.